saulgreenberg/Timelapse/README.md

 # Timelapse
-Timelapse2 is an Image Analyser for Camera Traps, where it is used by scientists to visually analyze and encode data as tags from thousands to millions of images and videos.
+Timelapse is an Image Analyser for Camera Traps.
+It is used by scientists to turn images into data, where they visually analyze and encode data as tags from thousands to millions of images and videos.